inancgumus/learngo/13-loops/questions/03-labeled-statements.md

 > **2:** They can be used throughout the function, even before their declaration inside the function.
 This also what makes goto statement jump to any label within a function.

-## Which statement that the word label labels?
+## There two for loop statements below and a label called "words".
+Which statement does the "words label" label?"
 ```go
 for range words {
 words: